ardagnir/vizardry/README.md

         Were &lt;plugin-name&gt; is the actual name of the plugin at vim.org

+        You can also search a plugin by vim.org id:

+            :Invoke -u vim-scripts in:readme script_id=<id>

 ## Requirements
 - Vizardry requires [pathogen](https://github.com/tpope/vim-pathogen).
 But you already have pathogen installed, don't you?